ocean-cat-complex/ocean-cat-complex.github.io/content/authors/Juncheng Wu/_index.md

 ---
 # Display name
-title: Juncheng Wu
+title: JunCheng Wu

 # Full name (for SEO)
-first_name: Juncheng
+first_name: JunCheng
 last_name: Wu

 user_groups: ["Group Members"]

+weight: 60

 # Is this the primary user of the site?
 superuser: false